atanasster/grommet-controls/src/js/chartjs/DoughnutChart/README.md

 ## undefined
-Bar chart wrapper to chart.js Bar with grommet theming.
+Doughnut chart wrapper to chart.js Doughnut with grommet theming.
        For all standard charting options, consult the chart.js docs